davidrbourke/DVA-C02/Random.md

 ## AWS SDK

 Software Development Kit (SDK), available in various languages.
 When using the SDK, if you don't a region or configure a default region when using the SDK, then it will use use-east-1 by default.
+The CLI uses the Python SDK underneath.

 ## API Rate Limits